Last updated 17th November 2023

 Other digital resources from the national church

 National CofE training webinars.
-Since the coronavirus outbreak started the national church digital communications team has introduced a series of webinars to help churches stream sermons, events and make the most of digital platforms.
+The national church digital communications team organises regular webinars to help churches stream sermons, events and make the most of digital platforms.
 These cover subjects like ...

 You can access details about the webinars and book on to them via this page of the national Church of England website.

-Digital training course: Meanwhile Norman Ivison, who worships at our own St James’ Church in Clitheroe, has also produced some helpful digital resources to share with the Diocese (which are also useful for any parish in any Diocese).
+Digital training course: Norman Ivison, who worships at our own St James’ Church in Clitheroe, produced some helpful digital resources to share with the Diocese (which are also useful for any parish in any Diocese).
 Norman is a former BBC Producer.